The Secrets Of Green Island

 but in Ohio, we tend to take what we can get!

-The two most obvious karst (cave) formations we found on the Island were Coil’s Cave, a dome-shaped cave typical of those seen on Put-in-Bay or Kelleys; and the Blue Cenote, an open, roundish 36-foot by 26-foot pit on the Island’s Northside that sits in a crystal-encrusted slump.
-The Celestine veins are typical of the intrusions found in some other caves of the Lake Erie islands, most notably Crystal Cave on South Bass Island.
+The two most apparent karst (cave) formations we found on the Island were Coil’s Cave, a dome-shaped cave typical of those seen on Put-in-Bay or Kelleys; and the Blue Cenote, an open, roundish 36-foot by 26-foot pit on the Island’s Northside that sits in a crystal-encrusted slump.
+The Celestine’s veins are typical of the intrusions found in some other caves of the Lake Erie islands, most notably Crystal Cave on South Bass Island.
 Despite Green’s long history, Coil’s Cave has only been known for a relatively short time.

 It was first reported in a 1953 article in the Ohio Journal of Science.
 The cave was discovered by Mr. Wm.
 Coil in 1951.
-One bat was observed by Coil.
+Coil observed one bat.
 Coil’s Cave is a major karst feature and the largest known cave on Green Island.
-It was reported to be “75 feet x 100 feet in diameter, including a dome about 10- 11 feet high” in the article.
+The article reported it was “75 feet x 100 feet in diameter, including a dome about 10- 11 feet high” in the article.
 An instrument survey of Coils determined that the approximate maximum diameter of the dome cave is closer to 60 feet.
 So the earlier reported dimensions were somewhat exaggerated but not overly so.

 Verber and Stansbery’s report did confirm that Coil’s Cave is “definitely of the Put-in-Bay type.”
 The cave has little signs of water flow, travertine, and the floor is fairly flat.
-The roof slopes the same as the other caves and it is the typical crescent shape of other caves.
-Coil’s Cave does not have water and appears to be very close to the top of the Tymochtee shaly dolomite which underlies the Put-in-Bay dolomite.
-In other words, as opposed to the other islands in the area, Green and South Bass Island share the same geological strata.
+The roof slopes the same as the other caves, and it is the typical crescent shape of other caves.
+Coil’s Cave does not have water and appears to be very close to the top of the Tymochtee shaly dolomite, which underlies the Put-in-Bay dolomite.
+In other words, as opposed to the other islands in the area, the Green and South Bass Islands share the same geological strata.

 A Green Island Cave And The A-Bomb

 A nearby feature called the Blue Cenote is surprisingly shallow, only about four or five feet deep at its deepest point.
-Divers have claimed to be able to swim into the Cenote which sits about 38 feet from the shore of Lake Erie.
+Divers have claimed to be able to swim into the Cenote, which sits about 38 feet from the shore of Lake Erie.
 Given its proximity to Lake Erie, it is no surprise that the Cenote’s water level reflects that of the Lake.
-The Blue Cenote perhaps was a typical Island dome cave that collapsed completely into the Lake due to its shoreline proximity.
+The Blue Cenote, perhaps, was a typical Island dome cave that collapsed entirely into the Lake due to its shoreline proximity.

 Exactly when the name changed to Green Island is uncertain, but it was probably between 1840 and 1860.
 Sources suggest that During World War II, locals with mining experience were hired and sent to Green Island under guard to mine the germanium salts in the strontium sulfate there.
 Besides its link to nuclear power, germanium was used in early transistor development.

 The co-author of this article, Chad Waffen, also has a book about all the islands “Ohio’s Lake Erie Islands” for further reading.
-Paste “Ohio’s Lake Erie Islands Waffen” into Google for info on how to obtain a copy.
+Paste “Ohio’s Lake Erie Islands Waffen” into Google for information on obtaining a copy.